-We cannot assure you that our ordinary shares will always trade in an active and liquid public market.
-In addition, at times trading in our ordinary shares on the Nasdaq Stock Market ("Nasdaq") has been highly volatile with significant fluctuations in price and trading volume, and such volatility and fluctuations may continue to occur in the future.
-Low liquidity, high volatility, declines in our stock price or a potential delisting of our ordinary shares may have a negative effect on our ability to raise capital on attractive terms or at all and may have a material adverse effect on our operations.
+We cannot assure you that our Ordinary Shares will always trade in an active and liquid public market.
+In addition, at times trading in our ordinary shares on Nasdaq has been highly volatile with significant fluctuations in price and trading volume, and such volatility and fluctuations may continue to occur in the future.
+Low liquidity, high volatility, declines in our stock price or a potential delisting of our Ordinary Shares may have a negative effect on our ability to raise capital on attractive terms or at all and may have a material adverse effect on our operations.

-The market price of our ordinary shares may be influenced by many factors, many of which are beyond our control, including those described above in "Risks related to our business and operations."
-As a result of these and other factors, investors in our ordinary shares may not be able to resell their shares at or above the price they paid for such shares or at all.
-The market price of our ordinary shares has frequently been highly volatile and has fluctuated in a wide range.
-The liquidity of our ordinary shares as reflected in daily trading volume on Nasdaq has usually been low.
-As of August 10, 2021, the trading price of our ordinary shares on Nasdaq was \$6.38 per share.
-At certain points in the past year, the trading price of our ordinary shares on Nasdaq has fallen below \$1.33 per share.
-If the trading price of our ordinary shares was to fall below \$1.00 for a sustained period, we may not be able to meet Nasdaq's continued listing standards in the future.
-Low liquidity, high volatility, declines in our stock price or potential delisting of our ordinary shares may have a material adverse effect on our ability to raise capital on attractive terms or at all and a material adverse effect on our operations.
+The market price of our Ordinary Shares may be influenced by many factors, many of which are beyond our control, including those described above in "Risks related to our business and operations."
+As a result of these and other factors, investors in our Ordinary Shares may not be able to resell their shares at or above the price they paid for such shares or at all.
+The market price of our Ordinary Shares has frequently been highly volatile and has fluctuated in a wide range.
+The liquidity of our Ordinary Shares as reflected in daily trading volume on Nasdaq has usually been low.
+As of August 31, 2022, the trading price of our Ordinary Shares on Nasdaq was \$1.05 per share.
+At certain points in the past year, the trading price of our Ordinary Shares on Nasdaq has fallen to a minimum of \$1.02 per share, and has also traded to a maximum of \$7.35 per share.
+If the trading price of our Ordinary Shares was to fall below \$1.00 for a sustained period, we may not be able to meet Nasdaq's continued listing standards in the future.
+Low liquidity, high volatility, declines in our stock price or potential delisting of our Ordinary Shares may have a material adverse effect on our ability to raise capital on attractive terms or at all and a material adverse effect on our operations.